BolinLai/CCTVUpdateMysql/README.md

 # CCTVUpdateMysql
-This is a big data porject of CCTV.
+This is a big data project of CCTV.